 Gullible America will spend this year some seventy-five millions of dollars in the purchase of patent medicines.
 In consideration of this sum it will swallow huge quantities of alcohol, an appalling amount of opiates and narcotics, a wide assortment of varied drugs ranging from powerful and dangerous heart depressants to insidious liver stimulants; and, far in excess of all other ingredients, undiluted fraud.
 For fraud, exploited by the skillfulest of advertising bunco men, is the basis of the trade.
 Should the newspapers, the magazines and the medical journals refuse their pages to this class of advertisements, the patent-medicine business in five years would be as scandalously historic as the South Sea Bubble, and the nation would be the richer not only in lives and money, but in drunkards and drug-fiends saved.

-Drug makers’ access to consumers through ads was increasingly restricted as the 20th century progressed.
-In response, manufacturers focused (and continue to focus) on cultivating doctors as lucrative allies in flogging drugs.
+Thanks to crusading journalists and lobbying doctors, drug makers’ access to consumers through ads was increasingly throttled as the 20th century progressed.
+In response, manufacturers focused on cultivating doctors as lucrative allies in flogging drugs.
 Over the last 100 years, drug makers have perfected a number of methods.

 At the simplest level, drug companies promote their wares to doctors by advertising in medical journals.